sedwards2009/extraterm/docs/how_to_update_electron.md

 Updating Electron itself
 ------------------------

 * Install the version of node which matches the version used by the version of Electron you are moving to. `node -v` should show the new version number.
+Note that you may have to reinstall any globally installed node based utilities such as `yarn` and `wsrun`.
 * Bump the version of Electron in `package.json`.
 Consider bumping the version of `electron-rebuild` and `electron-packager` too.
+* Update the version specified for electron in the "electron-rebuild" script in `package.json`.
 * Delete the `node_modules` directory.
-* `npm install`
+* `yarn install`
-* (Linux, OSX) `node node_modules/electron-rebuild/lib/cli.js -s -f -v 1.6.6 -t prod,optional,dev` -- This rebuilds any native module against the new Electron version and makes it ready for local development.
+* (Linux, OSX) `yarn run electron-rebuild` -- This rebuilds any native module against the new Electron version and makes it ready for local development.
 Note the Electron version i nthe `-v` option!
-* (Windows) `src\build_scripts\rebuild_mods_windows.bat` -- This is the same as above, but for Windows.
+* (Windows) `build_scripts\rebuild_mods_windows.bat` -- This is the same as above, but for Windows.
 * Commit the changed `package.json` to git.

 Updating the node-sass modules
 ------------------------------
-[node-sass](https://github.com/sass/node-sass/]) doesn't offically support Electron, so we have to trick it a bit and rebuild its native module ourselves.
-This have to be done on every platform Extraterm supports.
+[node-sass](https://github.com/sass/node-sass/]) doesn't offically support Electron, and quite often we have to trick it a bit and rebuild its native module ourselves.
+If the V8 module version of Electron matches its Node version's V8 module version, then this procedure can be skipped(!)
+It depends on whether you get modules version errors from node-sass when starting up Extraterm.

+Rebuilding node-sass has to be done on every platform Extraterm supports.

 Do this first: